 Students who went on the trip shared about their experience during a High School chapel.
 They spoke of the many incredible things the Lord did during their time in Cuba, including healing people physically, emotionally and spiritually.
 One student summed it up this way: “If you empty yourself and go as an empty vessel, God will do amazing things through you.”

-In addition to Cuba, SVC has sent teams with e3 to Kenya, Peru and Venezuela.
-Plans for the Easter 2019 are underway and will be announced when they are finalized.
+In addition to Cuba, SVC has sent teams with e3 to Kenya, Peru, Venezuela and Panama.
+Plans for the Easter 2020 are underway and will be announced when they are finalized.